claudiobraga/short-link-from-long-url-api/README.md

 that will redirect to the original Link that is https://github.com/orgs/claudiobraga/dashboard.
 Also I did write the HTML in the controller(I know that this is not the best practice) was just to facilitate my understanding, because I was running out of time.

-With more time I could create an index to put there the HTML to redirect to the original link.
+With more time I could create an index to put there the HTML to redirect to the original link, and do others improvements.
-Handler some constraint regarding to the Short Link.

 Built With